snkrbr/Data-Engineering-and-Machine-Learning-Operations/README.md

 # Data-Engineering-and-Machine-Learning-Operations

+The Group consists of Lina, Snorre and Mike.<br>

 ## Assignment 1
 For the assignment 1 we have decided to work with Steam Reviews with 11529 observation.<br>
 Our goal was to make a classification model which predicts whether comment is positive or negative and vizualize it via Grad.io <br>